natyee04/VotingMethods/README.md

 ## To Run

-To run this file, you must first
+To run this file, you must first build gradle using the command: ./gradlew build.
+From there, you run: java -jar build/libs/Apportionment.jar [filename] followed by optional commands for representatives, format, method, and/or ordering of format.

 ## Contributions